Central Government

 The results

-During my time on the project we met and exceeded several key KPIs, including
+During my time on the programme, the service met and exceeded several key operational and user-experience metrics, including:

-We onboarded and delivered several funds, maintaining a low level of support contacts and a high application success rate.
+Multiple funds were successfully onboarded and delivered through the service, with low support demand and a high application success rate.

 We built interest in the work, with regular show and tells and blog posts, winning over several key stakeholders and collaborators.